Related Links

 1. You will be using the Internet to look up historical temperature data from your local area, so grab a pencil and paper to write down your data.

 2. First you need to decide what historical dates you will use.
-The database contains monthly averages for many localities back until 1958.
-You can pick the last 12 years, or use data from 20 years ago, depending upon which data is available for your city.
+The database contains monthly averages for many localities back to the early 1900s.
+What dates you can pick will depend on how far back the available data goes for your city.

 3. Choose a series of months and years that you will use to look up the average temperature recorded.
 Decide how you will organize and record your data in a data table.
 For example: